The Heath, Staffordshire: Tynsel Parkes CE First School

 The other primary school is Tynsel Parkes CE First School which is also a Church of England first school and is on School Road.
 The school dates from the 1960s.

 Religion

-According to the 2001 census 86% described themselves as Christian 8.2% as Atheist and 5.8% as Other.
+According to the 2001 census 86% described themselves as Christian, 8.2% as non-religious and 5.8% as Other.
 The Heath lies in the Church of England parish of Uttoxeter and the Roman Catholic parish of St Mary, Uttoxeter, the nearest Catholic church is St. Mary's Catholic Church in Uttoxeter.

 Heath Mission Church

 The only place of worship in The Heath is a Church of England church that dates from 1880 that is part of the Parish of Uttoxeter along with St. Mary the Virgin Church in Uttoxeter Town Centre.

 Culture and recreation

 The Heath has its own village hall which is called Uttoxeter Heath Community Centre which is on Holly Road, this has recently undergone a half million pound refit funded by the lottery, this centre is largely run by local volunteers with direction from a three strong management team.
 There is also a public house in the village called The Three Tuns.
 There are two takeaways in the village but no restaurants.

 There are two large parks in the village, one being Bramshall Road Park which has a bowling green, large play area, two tennis courts, a football pitch, basketball court and skate park.
 The other is Pennycroft Community Park which has small play area, two football pitches and a basketball court.
 The nearest leisure facilities are both in Uttoxeter, the nearest cinema and bowling alley are also in Uttoxeter.